-The law gives the injured party four years to file a personal injury lawsuit based on negligence.
-Once the four-year period expires, you lose your right to financial compensation.
+The law gives an injured party two years to file a personal injury lawsuit based on negligence.
+Once the two-year period expires, you lose your right to financial compensation.

-The statute of limitations for wrongful death claims is much shorter.
-If your loved one’s personal injury turns out to be fatal, you only have two years to file a claim for compensation.
+If your loved one’s personal injury turns out to be fatal, you have two years from their date of death to file a claim for compensation.

 Florida Statutes that Allocate Fault Between Negligent Parties